 Anirban Bhattacharya, The Deadly Dozen – India’s Most Notorious Serial Killers, (Penguin, 2019) has been praised by John Abraham, Ayushmann Khurana, Kiran Rao and correctly so, possesses several Bollywood references.
-One has read few of the crime stories detailed.
-The following is an excerpt from the lesser-known territory.
+The following is an excerpt from a lesser-known territory.

 “The Poona of 1976 did not boast of any major, horrific crimes.
 Life seemed perfect in this almost sleepy and laid-back city.
 Rajendra Jakkal, Dilip Sutar, Shantaram Jagtap and Munawar Harun Shah were commercial-art students at Abhinav Kala Mahavidyalaya, Tilak Road.
 They would graduate in the school of murder in just over a year, after claiming ten innocent lives.